 from Jane Austen’s time in Bath

-The buildings on Milsom Street were originally built in 1762 by Thomas Lightholder, they were grand town houses, built with three storeys, plus attics and basements, featuring mansard roofs and Corinthian columns.
+The buildings on Milsom Street were originally built in 1762 by Thomas Lightholder, they were grand town houses, built with three storeys, plus attics and basements, they featured mansard roofs and Corinthian columns.
 Most were later converted into shops, offices and banks.
-Today, #2 to #22 are grade II listed.
+Today, #2 to #22 are Grade II listed.

 On one side of Milsom Street was a terrace of twenty-one houses.
 Numbers 7 and 8 were redesigned to be used by R King & Son, ‘Costumes, Mantles & Millinery‘, running their store from c1850-1954.

-James Jolly had set up a successful drapery store in Deal Kent during the 1810s.
+The rather more famous Jollys drapery store was set up by James Jolly in Deal Kent during the 1810s.
 In 1830 he used his profits to to set up a seasonal store, to be run by his son Thomas, at 20 Old Bond Street, Bath.
-It proved successful and became a permanent store, moving to No.12 Milsom Street in 1831, where it traded as `The Bath Emporium’ selling linen, toys, silk, cutlery, etc.
+It proved successful and became a permanent store, moving to No.12 Milsom Street in 1831, where it traded as `The Bath Emporium‘ selling linen, toys, silk, cutlery, etc.

-The R King & Son premises were later taken over by Jolly & Co stretching to encompass Nos 7-14 Milsom Street.
+The R King & Son premises were later subsumed by Jolly & Co stretching to encompass Nos 7-14 Milsom Street.
 In 1970 Jollys was purchased by Dingles, and in 1971 Dingles became part of House of Fraser.
-The House of Fraser was purchased by Mike Ashley’s Sports Direct and as I write this there is still a revived Jollys trading in Bath on the site, but it is unclear if this will be sustained.
+The House of Fraser declined and was purchased by Mike Ashley’s Sports Direct and, as I write this, there is still a revived Jollys trading in Bath on the site, but it is unclear if this will be sustained.

 William C’s Death and legacy

-William died on 20 Jun 1935 at the age of 84.
-A local obituary suggested that he was known as ‘the Major’ presumably because of that moustache and the jaunty hat, pictured above?
+William Charles died on 20 Jun 1935 at the age of 84.
+A local obituary suggested that he was known as ‘the Major’ presumably because of that moustache and the jaunty hat, pictured above.

-The obituary identified William as then living ar 16 London Place, Walcot, Bath (no longer exists) and that he left five daughters and four sons, all of whom had served in WWI.
+The obituary identified William as then living ar 16 London Place, Walcot, Bath (this no longer exists) and that he left five daughters and four sons, all of whom had served in WWI.

 William Charles Allen [II] (1873-1938) – Infantryman

-His eldest son (Jane’s granduncle), and namesake, enlisted in the 2nd Battallion of the Duke of Cornwall’s Light Infantry (‘DCLI’) in 1893 and was initially posted to Dublin and later to Belfast.
+William Charles II was a serious military man.
+He joined up at twenty years of age on 07 Jun 1893, enlisted in the 2nd Battallion of the Duke of Cornwall’s Light Infantry (‘DCLI’) and was initially posted to Dublin and later to Belfast as Ireland began in earnest to seek independemce.
 Gladstone had returned to power in 1892, and introduced the Second Home Rule Bill for Ireland in 1893.
-Despite the lobbying of Ulster Unionists it passed the Commons, but was defeated in the House of Lords, by its Conservative pro-unionist majority.
+Despite the lobbying of Ulster Unionists it passed the Commons, but had been defeated in the House of Lords, by its Conservative pro-unionist majority.

 In 1895 he was posted to India, earning medals for his 1897-8 service on the Punjab frontier and the Tirah valley (close to the Khyber Pass).

-In 1899 he won the South Africa Medal from being posted to the Cape Colony and Orange Free State, where he would have participated in the Oct 1899 – May 1902 South African (aka Boer) War.
-The battallion’s engagements included Paardeberg, Driefontein, Johannesburg, the capture of Pretoria and the defence of Ladysmith.
+In 1899 he won the South Africa Medal having being posted to the Cape Colony and Orange Free State, where he would have participated in the Oct 1899 – May 1902 South African (aka Boer) War.
+The batallion’s engagements included Paardeberg, Driefontein, Johannesburg, the capture of Pretoria and the defence of Ladysmith.

 British soldiers wading a South African river during the South African War 1899-1902